CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/Manage-Licenses.md

 ## Apply a New License

+1. Create the `/opt/netq-admin/nvl/licenses` directory.
-1. Upload the new license file to `/opt/netq-admin/nvl/licenses`.
+2. Upload the new license file to `/opt/netq-admin/nvl/licenses`.
-2. Run the following script:
+3. Run the following script:

 ```
 /opt/netq-admin/nvl/scripts/license-config.sh
 ```
-3. When prompted, select the first option: **Apply new license (replace existing)**
+4. When prompted, select the first option: **Apply new license (replace existing)**
-4. Select the license file and confirm that the new license details are correct.
+5. Select the license file and confirm that the new license details are correct.

 The script concurrently applies the new license and replaces the previous one.